FinalProject-2021/Housing_Valuation/README.md

 * SQLite DB
 * Zip Code (5 digit) as index (INT), with year (INT) and month (INT) as available
 * Tuesday: Try to get data into DB

+## Project Report
+We began by extracting data through the sites listed under Data Sources.
+This required a variety of approaches, including repeated calls from ATTOM Data's API, from which we harvested a great deal of data.

+All of the data was available by Florida zip code for 2019 and 2020.
+Some of the data was available for 2021.
+Some data was annual, such as mobility rate and median household income, while other data was available for each month.

+We used extensive SQL pulls to join and filter this data into a SQLite database.
+This resulted in a database organized by zip code (Florida only), month, and year with over 21,000 records, and there were 29 columns.

+We began experimenting with different machine learning algorithms.
+We used [EXPLAIN MELT APPROACH], a Lazy Predictor algorithm to identify the strongest approaches [EXPLAIN FURTHER?], which included approaches not covered in the class.
+In addition, we used KNN and SVM approaches.

+We also experimented with narrower and wider feature sets and with different labels.
+We consistently employed the following features: Zip Code, Year, Month, Median Sale Price, Total # of Sales, count of FHA loans, a calculated home affordability score (based on median mortgage payments' relation to 30% of median household income), and rent affordability (similar but with rent).
+[NAME OF FEATURES IN ALLMODELS], and we experimented with including other features, such as median household income, rent price, property taxes, # of people employed full time, # of unemployed, median loan amount, term, and interest rate [OTHERS?].

+In addition, we experimented with different label values, including predicting median home price and categorical predictions of the change in median home price over a 1 and 3 month period were positive or negative.
+We also experimented with including calculated 1, 2, and 3 month changes in median home price in the features.

+The results ...